Ruth Benedict: College and marriage

-After high school, Ruth and her sister entered St Margaret's School for Girls, a college preparatory school, with the help from a full-time scholarship.
+After high school, Ruth and her sister entered St Margaret's School for Girls, a college preparatory school, with help from a full-time scholarship.
 The girls were successful in school and entered Vassar College in September 1905, where Ruth thrived in an all-female atmosphere.
 Stories were then circulating that going to college led girls to become childless and remain unmarried.
 Nevertheless, Ruth explored her interests in college and found writing as her way of expressing herself as an "intellectual radical" - as her classmates sometimes labelled her.
 The author Walter Pater (1839-1894) influenced her greatly during this time as she strove to be like him and to live a well-lived life.
 She graduated with her sister in 1909 with a major in English Literature.
-Unsure of what to do after college, she received an invitation from a wealthy trustee of the college to go on an all-expense-paid tour around Europe.
+Unsure of what to do after college, she received an invitation from a wealthy trustee of the college to go on an all-expense-paid tour of Europe.
 Accompanied by two girls from California whom she had never met, Katherine Norton and Elizabeth Atsatt, she traveled through France, Switzerland, Italy, Germany, and England for one year with the opportunity of various home-stays throughout the trip.

 Over the next few years, Ruth took up many different jobs.
-She first tried paid social-work for the Charity Organization Society; later she accepted a job as a teacher at the Westlake School for Girls in Los Angeles, California.
-While working there, she gained an interest in Asia that would later affect her choice of fieldwork as a working anthropologist.
+She first tried paid social work for the Charity Organization Society; later she accepted a job as a teacher at the Westlake School for Girls in Los Angeles, California.
+While working there, she developed an interest in Asia that would later affect her choice of fieldwork as a working anthropologist.
 However, she was unhappy with that job as well and, after one year, left to teach English in Pasadena at the Orton School for Girls.
 Those years were difficult, and she experienced depression and severe loneliness.
 However, through reading authors like Walt Whitman and Richard Jefferies, who stressed a worth, importance, and enthusiasm for life, she held onto hope for a better future.

 The summer after her first year teaching at the Orton School, she returned home to the Shattucks' farm to spend some time in thought and peace.
 There, Stanley Rossiter Benedict, an engineer at Cornell Medical College, began to visit her at the farm.
 She had met him by chance in Buffalo, New York around 1910.
 That summer, Ruth fell deeply in love with Stanley as he began to visit her more, and she accepted his proposal for marriage.
 Invigorated by love, she undertook several writing projects to keep busy besides the everyday housework chores in her new life with Stanley.
 She began to publish poems under different pseudonyms: Ruth Stanhope, Edgar Stanhope, and Anne Singleton.
-She also began work on writing a biography of Mary Wollstonecraft and other lesser-known women who (she felt) deserved more acknowledgement for their work and contributions.
+She also began work on writing a biography of Mary Wollstonecraft and other lesser-known women who she felt deserved more acknowledgement for their work and contributions.